 Grants for German students and graduates

-Fulbright-Grants and Fulbright-Mobility grants for students and graduates
+Fulbright scholarships and Fulbright travel grants for students and graduates

 The application for recognition of academic achievements should be handed in during the semester following the stay abroad.